kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/index.md

 </div>
 </div>

->**NOTE:**
-> The decision of whether to upload the logs collected is taken each time a new log record is added.
-That being said, the next log record added after the time specified passes will trigger a log upload.
+>**NOTE:** The decision on whether to upload the collected logs is taken each time a new log record is added.
+>This means that a log uplod will be triggered by the next log record added after the specified period of time.
+{:.note}

-* **Log count strategy** to upload logs after the threshold of log records generated is reached:
+**Log count** strategy uploads the logs upon reaching the set limit of log records number.

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#Java4">Java</a></li>